trex667/zwackel/vaadin-jpaperformance/src/main/resources/about.md

-# Playground for vaadin in combination with jpa
+# Playground for vaadin and jpa

 This is a simple example application about creating JPA Java EE application with rich Vaadin based UI.